 What’s next for Atlantic Reef Conservation (ARC)?

-First we will be continuing to maintain and grow “Heart Reef” in size.
-To date we have placed 150,000 lbs of source reef material and are on track to having placed a total of 500,000 lbs by the end of 2016.
+First, we will be continuing to maintain and grow “Heart Reef” in size.
+To date, we have placed 150,000 lbs of source reef material and are on track to have placed a total of 500,000 lbs by the end of 2016.
 We are also very excited for the next series of satellite images to be taken over Florida by Google Earth in 2016 where “Heart Reef” will be available for all to see for the first time.